PRDeving/SGE/README.md

             //Fires the scene
             SGE.Scene.Load("getter",["Pablo"]);
         ```
+    ####16 Dec 2015 Update:

+    - Now you can define a destructor for each scene that will be called before changing scene

 - ###gameloop
     The easiest kind of loop ever. just define the actions and subscribe them to the loop.